sagemath/trac_to_gh/Issue 8054.md

 # Issue 8054: roots(algorithm='numpy') does not work in arbitrary precision

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8054

 Original creator: zimmerma